Understanding the Inventions That Changed the World

 Overall, Understanding the Inventions That Changed the World is a must-see for anyone interested in the history of science, technology, and innovation.
 Whether you're a science enthusiast, a history buff, or simply curious about the forces that have shaped modern society, this show offers a rich and rewarding experience.
 With its expert presentation, engaging storytelling, and thought-provoking insights, it's sure to captivate audiences of all ages and backgrounds.

-Understanding the Inventions That Changed the World is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on August 31, 2013.
+Understanding the Inventions That Changed the World is a series that ran for 1 seasons (36 episodes) between August 31, 2013 and on The Great Courses Signature Collection

 Filter by Source